 • All of your items are sorted by each section or aisle in the store.
 Dairy, produce, meats, canned goods, etc. You just enter your items on your list and the app automatically sorts them for you.

 • As you are shopping in the store and putting items into your cart, you can “cross the item off your list”.
-You just check the little box next to the item and it moves it down into the “purchased” section.

 • You can have lists for as many stores as you want.
 I currently have lists for 3 of my favorite stores that I shop at.
 I have certain items that I buy at each store and so I can keep each list separate for my weekly shopping trips.